dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/complex-data-model.md

 # [Visual Studio Code](#tab/visual-studio-code)

-In your SQLite tool, examine the column definitions for the `Student` table.
+Using a SQLite tool, examine the column definitions for the `Student` table.
 The name fields have type `Text`.
 Notice that the first name field is called `FirstMidName`.
-In the next section, you change the name of that column to `FirstName`.
+In the next section, `FirstMidName` is changed to `FirstName`.

 ---